Matthew Glover

 Matthew Glover is a British businessman and animal rights activist.
-He is the co-founder of the Veganuary movement, which his wife Jane Land helped to create.
+He is the co-founder of the Veganuary movement, which his then wife Jane Land helped to create.
 In 2019, Glover founded Generation Vegan (formerly known as Million Dollar Vegan), a global education charity focused on veganism.
 In addition he is the founder of Veg Capital, which helps fund vegan food businesses.
 In December 2020, Glover and Adam Lyons created the vegan food brand VFC, a business that went onto become an international venture.